bewcloud/bewcloud-desktop/README.md

 Usernames, passwords, and sync is all handled by `rclone`.
 The connection to a bewCloud instance happens via HTTP and a remote via WebDav is created in `rclone`.

-The app runs `rclone bisync` every minute, or when it's forced to do so.
+The app runs `rclone bisync` every five minutes, or when it's forced to do so.

-If you're looking for the mobile app, it's not built yet.
+If you're looking for the mobile app, it's at [`bewcloud-mobile`](https://github.com/bewcloud/bewcloud-mobile).

 ## Install